Denver Ecstatic Dance

 Body-Mind Connection

-At Fratres Dei, we believe that dancing is one of the greatest human behaviors, because it seamlessly unifies the body and spirit.
-Our hope is that through ecstatic dance, the conversation between your body and spirit will inspire even more avenues of spiritual growth.
+At Fratres Dei, we believe that dancing is a beautiful human behavior, because it seamlessly unifies the body and mind.
+Our hope is that through ecstatic dance, the conversation between your body and mind will inspire even more avenues of spiritual growth.

 Mood Booster